Cryptocurrency and crime: Ethereum

 On November 21, 2017, Tether announced that it had been hacked, losing $31 million in USDT from its core treasury wallet.
-The company has 'tagged' the stolen currency, hoping to 'lock' them in the hacker's wallet (making them unspendable).
+The company has 'tagged' the stolen currency, hoping to 'lock' them in the hacker's wallet, thus making them unspendable.

 In 2022, hackers created a signature account on a blockchain bridge called "Wormhole" and stole more than $300 million worth of ether.

 Other incidents

 In 2015, two members of the Silk Road Task Force—a multi-agency federal task force that carried out the U.S. investigation of Silk Road—were convicted over charges pertaining to corruption.
 Former DEA agent, Carl Mark Force, had attempted to extort Silk Road founder Ross Ulbricht ("Dread Pirate Roberts") by faking the murder of an informant.
 He pleaded guilty to money laundering, obstruction of justice, and extortion under color of official right, and was sentenced to 6.5 years in federal prison.
-Former U.S. Secret Service agent, Shaun Bridges, pleaded guilty to crimes relating to his diversion of $800,000 worth of bitcoins to his personal account during the investigation, and also separately pleaded guilty to money laundering in connection to another cryptocurrency theft.
+Former U.S. Secret Service agent, Shaun Bridges, pleaded guilty to crimes relating to his diversion of $800,000 worth of bitcoins to his personal account during the investigation, and separately pleaded guilty to money laundering in connection to another cryptocurrency theft.
 Bridges was sentenced to almost eight years in federal prison.

 Gerald Cotten founded QuadrigaCX in 2013, after graduating from the Schulich School of Business in Toronto.
-Cotten was acting as the sole curator of the exchange.
-Quadriga had no official bank accounts since banks at the time had no method of managing cryptocurrency.
-In late 2018, Canada's largest crypto exchange QuadrigaCX lost in cryptocurrency when the owner died; he was the only one with knowledge of the password to a storage wallet.
+Cotten acted as the sole curator of the exchange.
+Quadriga had no official bank accounts, since banks at the time had no method of managing cryptocurrency.
+In late 2018, QuadrigaCX, which was, by then, Canada's largest crypto exchange, lost in cryptocurrency when the owner died; he was the only one with knowledge of the password to a storage wallet.
 The exchange filed for bankruptcy in 2019.